fletchel/DL2-CALM/blogpost.md

 1. Nearby thresholds $\lambda \approx \lambda’$ perform similarly,
 2. If $\lambda_1>\lambda_2$, then the textual/risk consistency of $LLM_{early}(\lambda_1, \cdot)$ is less than that of $LLM_{early}(\lambda_2,\cdot)$.

-Given this, we order $\Lambda$ in descending other, where $\lambda_1=1$.
+Given this, we order $\Lambda$ in descending order, where $\lambda_1=1$.
 For each $\lambda_i$ in order, if $H_i$ is rejected we go on to $\lambda_{i+1}$.
 If $H_i$ is accepted, then $\lambda_{i-1}$ is returned as the calibration threshold guaranteeing our consistency constrains with high probability.
 This algorithm is seen in Appendix E of the CALM paper.
 We have also provided an implementation of this in our code base, see calibration_process.py.

 ## Related work

 Improving the efficiency of LLMs is being studied in several different ways.
-Model quantization approaches reduce model size by decreasing the precision of the weights, and also speed up inference by reducing the precision to which the activations are calculated (https://arxiv.org/abs/1511.06393).
-Another method is pruning, in which unimportant parts of the model may be removed (https://arxiv.org/pdf/1506.02626).
-Knowledge distillation uses outputs from the large 'teacher' model (the original trained model) to train a smaller 'student' model to produce similar outputs with fewer parameters (https://arxiv.org/abs/1503.02531).
+Model quantization approaches reduce model size by decreasing the precision of the weights, and also speed up inference by reducing the precision to which the activations are calculated [5].
+Another method is pruning, in which unimportant parts of the model may be removed [6].
+Knowledge distillation uses outputs from the large 'teacher' model (the original trained model) to train a smaller 'student' model to produce similar outputs with fewer parameters [7].

 The approach studied in the CALM paper is *early exiting*, where the model can decide to stop processing a token without having passed the token through every layer of the transformer.
-Early exiting was first proposed for transformers used for classification by Schwartz et al. (2020) (https://arxiv.org/pdf/2004.07453).
-Then, Xin et al. (2021) (https://aclanthology.org/2021.eacl-main.8.pdf) introduced BERxiT to deal with more general tasks than just classification.
-Recently, it has been shown that the top-ranked prediction for a token often does not change after a certain layer (https://arxiv.org/abs/2203.14680), motivating both the CALM paper and our choice for an extension in which we decide to only propagate the top-ranked tokens to subsequent layers.
+Early exiting was first proposed for transformers used for classification by Schwartz et al. (2020) [3].
+Then, Xin et al. (2021) introduced BERxiT to deal with more general tasks than just classification [2].
+Recently, it has been shown that the top-ranked prediction for a token often does not change after a certain layer [8], motivating both the CALM paper and our choice for an extension in which we decide to only propagate the top-ranked tokens to subsequent layers.

 # Review

-`Exposition of its weaknesses/strengths/potential which triggered your group to come up with a response`

 Further gains in the efficiency of autoregressive LLMs would increase the accessibility of these models for applications in both academia and industry.
 Although the CALM framework already provides a noticeable improvement in the inference time, the best performing confidence estimation method --- **softmax response** --- introduces significant computational overhead by requiring multiplication of the tokens with a weight matrix of the final layer MLP.
 This leads to $\mathcal{O}(VD)$ time complexity, where the $V$ denotes the output vocabulary size and $D$ is the dimensionality of hidden representation.
 In extreme cases, the inference may take more time compared to the original model for difficult tokens where the required confidence threshold is exceeded only in the later layers.